How does Vit2go IMMUNITY work?

 Daily life is full of challenges and threats which can weaken our bodies.
 Stress, lack of sleep, poor nutrition, bacteria and viruses are just a few of the threats to our body’s defenses.

-This multi-vitamin beverage powder contains high doses of Vitamin C (500 mg per sachet) which for example immediately counteract a cold just beginning to develop by supporting the work of the immune system.
-So that all defense mechanisms function properly, the body needs further nutritional substances which in the Immune System Booster from Vit2Go! are perfectly tailored to one another.
+This beverage powder contains high doses of Vitamin C (500 mg per sachet) which for example immediately counteract a cold just beginning to develop by supporting the work of the immune system.
+So that all defense mechanisms function properly, the body needs further nutritional substances which in IMMUNITY from Vit2go are perfectly tailored to one another.
 Zinc, also included, is necessary so that the body can better absorb vitamin C.

-With the Immune System Booster, you won’t have to worry about viruses, bacteria or colds anymore and can live your live to the fullest.
+With IMMUNITY, you won’t have to worry about viruses, bacteria or colds anymore and can live your live to the fullest.

 Tips for a healthy life: